-this cannot be done if bankruptcy precedes the matrimonial property order.
+Query whether a court should award in specie matrimonial property division if this would adversely affect creditors of the deceased.
+Clearly this cannot be done if bankruptcy precedes the matrimonial property order.
 But what should the result be where an insolvent estate is being administered under provincial law?
-One article suggested that a court would be reluctant to grant such an order if it would result in a preference of the non-debtor spouse over other creditors of the debtor spouse but cites no authority to support this position.392 There are, however, several cases in which the vesting of assets in one spouse would certainly affect the creditors of the other spouse.393 Of course, creditors can avoid this possibility by petitioning the estate into bankruptcy before the matrimonial property order is granted.
+One article suggested that a court would be reluctant to grant such an order if it would result in a preference of the non-debtor spouse over other creditors of the debtor spouse but cites no authority to support this position.
+There are, however, several cases in which the vesting of assets in one spouse would certainly affect the creditors of the other spouse.
+Of course, creditors can avoid this possibility by petitioning the estate into bankruptcy before the matrimonial property order is granted.

 For the upcoming discussion, assume that the various claims exist and have been quantified and that the court has granted a monetary judgment in the matrimonial property order, and not an in specie division of assets.
 It is only a question of the order in which the various claimants will be paid.
 Also assume that no one has a claim in trust in respect of the assets owned by the deceased.394 Any such claim will reduce the value of property available for distribution.
-The proposals will NOT deal with the claims of the federal Crown or secured creditors because they take priority over the matrimonial property claim and unsecured creditors.
+The proposals will NOT deal with the claims of the federal